freifunk-fulda/satzung/README.md

 satzung
 =======

-The constitution of the mag.lab
+The constitution of the Freifunk Osthessen